 This just happens to be the first ever COVID-related catchy title we will feature in this blog, and we surely hope it will be the last!
 It is however appropriate that we begin our 2020 run down with a COVID title, and our first choice is apt, literally and metaphorically.
 Published in the journal Headache, the paper is a brilliant review of the different headaches which follow in the trail of COVID 19, complete with prevalence, pathophysiology, and clinical characteristics.
 It is also full to the brim with scary facts, such as up to 10% of people with COVID19 will first manifest with a headache, and, more worryingly, we should expect some COVID headaches to linger long after the pandemic is over.
 Ominous!

-Linking weight and obesity in a title doesn’t sound like creativity, but add evidence to the mix and what you see is inventiveness.
-The authors of this editorial, published in Multiple Sclerosis Journal argue that for a dreadful disease such as multiple sclerosis (MS), where the real cause remains elusive, it is critical to explore all its potentially modifiable risk factors and, well, weigh the evidence for them.
-The editorial was commenting on a study that did exactly this for obesity and found that a few pounds here, and a few inches there, do increase the odds of developing MS. Ingeniously, their marker for MS was atrophy of the prepapillary retinal nerve fibre layer thickness as measured during optical coherence tomography (OCT).
-And the evidence for this appears to be, well, somewhat weighty.
+The authors of this editorial, published in Multiple Sclerosis Journal argue that for a dreadful disease such as multiple sclerosis (MS), where the causative and aggravating factors remain elusive, it is critical to explore all its potentially modifiable risk factors and, well, weigh the evidence for them.
+As obesity is one of such risk factors, this editorial creatively links weight, obesity, and evidence in a very inventive title.
+And it is appropriate that the authors were commenting on a study that weighed the evidence for obesity as an MS risk factor.
+And that paper discovered that a few pounds here, and a few inches there, do increase the odds of “accelerated neurodegeneration” in MS. Ingeniously, their marker for MS was atrophy of the prepapillary retinal nerve fibre layer thickness as measured during optical coherence tomography (OCT).
+The evidence for obesity and MS therefore appears to be, well, somewhat weighty.

 A cautionary title if ever there was one.
 This paper, full title being Cavernous malformations with DVA: hold those knives, is an editorial published in the journal Neurology.
 The authors were commenting on a paper in the same journal which investigated the risk of bleeding from cavernomas when they are associated with developmental venous anomalies (DVAs).
 The editorial is very enlightening, pointing out that DVAs are only associated with sporadic, and not with familial, cavernomas, and a whopping 25% of sporadic cavernomas are associated with DVAs.
 Even more surprising was the study finding that the risk of bleeding from a cavernoma is reduced if the cavernoma is associated with a DVA.
 Quite counterintuitive, but then this is the brain we are talking about.
 So the next time your eager-beaver neurosurgeon embarks on a knife-edge mission to chop out a cavernoma, flag this paper, and tell them to sheathe their scalpels.